Bass Lesson 12 Standards

 Learn as many standards as you can

 Knowing the harmonies is not enough.
 You have to be able to play it in any key without using pen and paper.
 This takes some practicing.
-Most tunes are played in only a few keys, blues for instance are played in F and Bb in most cases.
-But when you play with a singer, it is expected of you that you’re able to transpose a big number of standards immediately… This can actually come in handy.
+Most tunes are played in only a few keys, blues for instance are played in F and Bb most of the time.
+But when you play with a singer, it is expected of you that you are able to transpose a big number of standards immediately… This can actually come in handy.
 When you play with a singer, he or she will need to play a song in another key than you had expected.
 Of course, transposing a song in an app is very easy so you can always do that.

 Don’t let these demands discourage you.
-The ideal bass player can do this, but if you’ve just not got the right memory but play beautifully, people will still enjoy you’re playing and ask you for gigs.
+The ideal bass player can do this.
+But if you cannot remember all these standards, but play beautifully, people will still enjoy you’re playing and ask you for gigs.
 Do you want to make learning all these standards you’re priority – or do you prefer spending more time on developing your technique and on learning to play more in tune?
 I prefer the latter, these things make me attractive to play with also.
-And I can’t know for sure if I will ever play all these standards that I would otherwise learn by heart, so for some standards it seems a waste of energy.
+And I cannot know for sure if I will ever play all these standards that I would otherwise learn by heart, so for some standards it seems a waste of energy.

-If you play Dixieland, things are less complicated than for a mainstreram bass player.
+If you play a style like Dixieland, things are less complicated than for a mainstreram bass player.
 80 % of the Dixieland repertoire is so simple that you’ll be able to hear what chords are coming, even when you don’t know a song, or you’ll know this when you’ve heard the harmony once… Blues are not a problem eiter.
 Most jazz blues differ only slightly if at all.
 And there are other harmonies that are used in a lot of songs, for instance the so calles ‘I got rhythm’, a harmony that is based on a song called “I got rhytm’, as you had already guessed.

 Did you like Bass Lesson 12 Standards?
 Go to the next Bass Lesson!